jschuebel/MeanSSSCal/README.md

 ## Updates

--Moved to Angular to 5.2
+- Moved to Angular to 5.2
--Added Lodash
+- Added Lodash
--Added Json Web Token security
+- Added Json Web Token security
--Used FullCanendar control
+- Used FullCanendar control
--Json parsing of picture data
+- Json parsing of picture data

 ## Developer
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:3000/`.
 The app will automatically reload if you change any of the source files.